Ivan Gomes: Match with Willem Ruska

-In 1976, during a NJPW tour through Brazil, Gomes was slated to wrestle judo medalist Willem Ruska on August 7 at the Maracanã Stadium.
+In 1976, during a NJPW tour through Brazil, Gomes was slated to wrestle judo medalist Willem Ruska on August 7 at the Maracanã Stadium in Rio de Janeiro.
 Previous negotiations about the match's results and length were troublesome, and as a result, there was tension between the parts.

 During the bout, refereed by Mr. Takahashi, Gomes attacked Ruska with real strikes and illegal closed-fisted punches, which Ruska answered by landing a similar right punch, and the match became a shoot right after.
 The slightly heavier Brazilian dragged Ruska to the ground with a guillotine choke, but Ruska escaped and mounted him.
 After becoming entangled with the ring ropes, a bloody Gomes captured Ruska's back and tried a rear naked choke, to which Ruska grabbed the ropes to break action as per the match's rules.
 However, the Brazilian refused to release Ruska, so the referee, upon observing most of Gomes' body was outside the ropes, called for countout on him in order to end the match at 9:03.
 There was controversy about whether the choke and the rope escape were effective or not.

 The event's crowds believed Gomes had been wronged with the decision, and a riot almost broke out until NJPW president Antonio Inoki came out and calmed them down.
 Still, repercussion in Brazil was negative, with pundits arguing about who should be considered the victor, even although some acknowledged Gomes had started the affair with an illegal move.
 As a consequence, the Athletic Commission of Rio de Janeiro banned Takahashi and Ruska from all sport competitions.
 The Japanese considered Ruska the winner, as Gomes had to receive nine stitches around the right eye for damage suffered in the brawl, while Ruska was comparatively in much better condition.
 It was also reported Inoki secretly gifted Ruska a money bonus to compensate his ban from competing.

 Gomes was left with two more matches in the tour, against Strong Kobayashi and Osamu Kido respectively, and he won them both.
 It was his last work for NJPW.